 We suggest a visit to the West End Market in Davies Park for an opportunity to catch our favourite food trucks, like The Bun Mobile.

-Putia Pure Food Kitchen is a real stand out in Central Bayo.
+Putia Pure Food Kitchen is a real standout in Central Bayo.
 They have tons of truly delicious vegetarian, vegan, and raw vegan meals on the menu.
-The restaurant is part of the cooking school, who are training the next generation of socially conscious chefs.
-One of their classes is the Love Food No Waste workshop which provides great tips on using leftovers and reducing food waste in your home or workplace.
+The restaurant is part of the cooking school, which is training the next generation of socially conscious chefs.
+One of their classes is the Love Food No Waste workshop, which provides great tips on using leftovers and reducing food waste in your home or workplace.

 Dinner

 Wondering what to do in Brisbane for dinner?
-Your options range from cheap eats, (pick any from this amazing list of 51 of Brisbane’s Best Cheap Eats put together by The Urban List,) to dining in one of Brisbane’s Top Nine Restaurants, and everything in between.
+Your options range from cheap eats (pick any from this amazing list of Brisbane’s Best Cheap Eats put together by The Urban List) to dining in one of Brisbane’s Top Nine Restaurants and everything in between.

 If you fancy a night of takeaway, then It’s Mirchi will hit the spot.
 They offer a generous selection of Indian dishes made with organic vegetarian and vegan ingredients.

 For a great night out in Brisbane, head to either the Fortitude Valley or the City.
-The valley is a happening spot on a Saturday night while the City is more popular on Fridays and throughout the week.
-If you want to make sure you hit up the best bars in Brisbane, check out Good Food’s article listing Brisbane’s Top 20 Bars, which gives a good outline of upscale establishments, neighbourhood watering holes, and everything in between.
+The valley is a happening spot on a Saturday night, while the City is more popular on Fridays and throughout the week.
+If you want to make sure you hit up the best bars in Brisbane, check out Good Food’s article listing Brisbane’s Best Bars, which gives a good outline of upscale establishments, neighbourhood watering holes, and everything in between.

 Thanks to great weather, Brisbane boasts a great selection of outdoor patios and rooftop bars that make it all that more enjoyable to go out in the city.
 The Stock Exchange, or “the Stocky” as the locals refer to it, has always been one of our favourites, but there are many others worth crossing off this list of Rooftop bars in Brisbane.